How Long Does it Take to Get a Law Degree?

 Some Useful Advice… You’ll need it!

 So if you are just graduating from high school or are beginning your quest of obtaining a bachelor degree you have the best odds.
 Why?
-Because if you have your BA or BS completed and your GPA is not high enough than your chances of becoming a Lawyer may dwindle.
-Therefore, you better have a high GPA, amongst other factors, if you want to make it through the Law School application process.
+Because if you have your BA or BS completed and your GPA is not high enough then your chances of becoming a Lawyer may dwindle.
+Therefore, you better have a high GPA, among other factors, if you want to make it through the Law School application process.

 Here are some points you should take to heart before you go to Law School: